PapaDaCodr/PapaDaCodr/README.md

 ## 🚀 About Me

-I'm a software engineer with a passion for crafting elegant solutions in Java, Python, and JavaScript.
+I'm a software engineer with a passion for providing solutions in Java, Python, and JavaScript.
 With above-average proficiency in these languages and a sprinkle of Dart and Flutter knowledge, I'm always on the lookout for opportunities to enhance my skills and tackle new challenges.

 ### 🌱 Always Learning